 - 10.1 The technical programme needs to reflect the leading edge of cartography and GI science.
 An overall theme, reflected in a promotional conference title, should be determined.
 The EC should be involved in the selection of themes and keynote speakers.
 It is expected that the Chairs of the Commissions also be involved in the programme creation, notably in the reviewing of submissions. - 10.2 The programme with GA normally covers six to seven days.
-Plenary, parallel and poster sessions may be used to achieve a balanced programme bearing in mind Commission and Working Group meetings, other meetings (as specified in Section 3.12) and excursion/tour activities as well. - 10.3 Three possible types of submission should be considered by the Programme or Scientific Committee posters, abstracts and full papers. - 10.4 The poster submissions should be a fundamental part of the Programme, and there should be dedicated sessions within the Programme to promote them.
+Plenary, parallel and poster sessions may be used to achieve a balanced programme bearing in mind Commission and Working Group meetings, other meetings (as specified in Section 3.12) and excursion/tour activities as well. - Three possible types of submission should be considered by the Programme or Scientific Committee posters, abstracts and full papers. - 10.4 The poster submissions should be a fundamental part of the Programme, and there should be dedicated sessions within the Programme to promote them.
 Guidelines should be issued in the initial call for papers regarding the format of the posters.
 It is essential that the poster sessions have an attractive, prominent and easily accessible location - 10.5 It is expected that the Call for Papers will encourage initial submissions in three categories full papers, abstracts, and posters.
-These can be submissions will be reviewed by the Programme or Scientific Committee, with assistance from the ICA Commission and Working Group Chairs to determine whether it is, in general, acceptable and what thematic category it should be allocated to (it is advisable to ask authors to specify which theme they think their submission relates to).
+These can be general, acceptable and what thematic category it should be allocated to (it is advisable to ask authors to specify which theme they think their submission relates to).
 The review panel of experts, can include EC members, Commission and Working Group Chairs, and any other persons who the local organising committee wishes to approach.
 The method of organising the refereeing panel is up to the local Programme or Scientific Committee: it can be done using a networked conference management tool, or it can be done 'manually' with some central coordinating person managing distribution of papers and dissemination of comments returned.
-The full papers will be reviewed in detail: they should have an early submission date, to allow time for comments and revisions to be made. and it is important that an abstract is also included.
+10.6 The full papers will be reviewed in detail: they should have an early submission date, to allow time for comments and revisions to be made, and it is important that an abstract is also included.
 It is expected that at least two reviewers will be chosen to comment on each paper submitted as a full paper.
 A 'double blind' review process is expected.
-After suggested modifications, all the accepted full papers will be considered for submission to the editors of the three ICA recognised journals (currently The Cartographic Journal, CAGIS, and Cartographica).
+After suggested modifications, all the accepted full papers will be considered for submission to the editors of the ICA International Journal of Cartography and the three ICA recognised journals (currently The Cartographic Journal, CAGIS, and Cartographica).
 It is expected that the publication schedule of the journals will allow for the papers to be available just before the conference starts.
 Where possible, extra copies of these journals should be on sale at the conference.